Never Keep This in Your Bathroom

 Don’t keep your medicine in your medicine cabinet.
 We’re not just saying that to be ironic.
 Medicines and vitamins should be stored at a room temperature between 20 and 25 degrees Celsius.
-Keeping them in a moisture-filled room, like your bathroom, can make them less potent or cause them to go bad before their expiration date, according to the U.S. National Library of Medicine.
+Keeping them in a moisture-filled room, like your bathroom, can make them less potent or cause them to go bad before their expiration date.

 Bathrooms are the perfect breeding ground for mould and mildew, and your towels are easily susceptible to these gross fungi.
 It’s fine to keep one towel hung up in the bathroom, as long as you swap it out once a week.
 Turning on an exhaust fan can help dry out the room and your damp towel faster.
 Store extra towels in a closet.

 Another bit of ironic advice: Keep bathrobes out of the bathroom.
 Just like towels, damp robes could harbour bacteria, and humidity can give them a musty odour.
 Let them dry in your closet instead of on a hook in your bathroom.